Donald Trump’s Bedminster Golf Club Hired Undocumented Immigrants, Workers Say

 “This toxic environment was designed to intimidate these women, leaving them fearful for their safety and the safety of their families.”

-In 2015, The Washington Post reported that it interviewed workers who were employed on the construction of Trump International Hotel in Washington.
+In 2015, the Washington Post reported that it interviewed workers who were employed on the construction of Trump International Hotel in Washington.
 These workers said they entered the country illegally.
 At the time, Donald Trump denied hiring any undocumented workers.

-Trump’s Jupiter, Florida golf course and his Mar-a-Lago resort, which he calls the “winter White House,” hired foreign guest workers through the H-2B visa program.
+Trump’s Jupiter, Florida, golf course and his Mar-a-Lago resort, which he calls the “winter White House,” hired foreign guest workers through the H-2B visa program.
 In 2017, both properties filed papers to hire additional foreign workers through the program.

 “I told them that I don’t have papers, I don’t speak English and that I was an immigrant,” Victorina Morales said in an interview Thursday, according to NBC News.